Large-Scale Magnetic-Field Generation by Randomly Forced Shearing Waves

-\paragraph{Introduction.} The magnetogenesis, or origin of cosmic magnetism, is one of the fundamental problems in theoretical astrophysics.
+\paragraph{Introduction.} Magnetogenesis, or origin of cosmic magnetism, is one of the fundamental problems in theoretical astrophysics.
 It has long been believed that the magnetic fields observed in most astrophysical bodies owe their existence to the dynamo effect associated with the turbulence of the constituent plasmas.
 It is not controversial that turbulence of a conducting fluid amplifies magnetic fluctuations at scales comparable to or smaller than the scale of the motions.
-Small-scale magnetic fluctuations are indeed observed ubiquitously, but in most astrophysical systems, one also finds magnetic fields coherent on scales substantially larger than the scale of the turbulence (e.g., \cite{Shukurov}).
-Generation of such fields, or mean-field dynamo, is expected to require a combined action of turbulence and some large-scale-coherent feature.
-One well-established such additional ingredient is net helicity (or, more generally, mirror-non-invariance) of the motion.
-The presence of helicity engenders growth of large-scale (``mean'') magnetic field, known as the $\alpha$ effect.
-While deriving the $\alpha$ effect analytically for realistic turbulent systems requires rather drastic closure assumptions, which usually cannot be justified rigorously, it is at least certain that the effect exists in certain physically meaningful and rigorously treatable limits: for example, in chaotic flows of a conducting fluid at low $\Rm$ \cite{Steenbeck_Krause_Raedler,Raedler_Rheinhardt}.
-The combination of such proof-of-concept analytical results, intuitive explanations of how the effect works \cite{Parker} and a body of numerical evidence \cite{Brandenburg_alpha,Brandenburg_etal_coeffs} has helped build a case for the $\alpha$ effect as a real physical phenomenon.
+Small-scale magnetic fluctuations are indeed observed ubiquitously, but in most astrophysical systems, one also finds magnetic fields coherent on scales larger than the scale of the turbulence (e.g., \cite{Shukurov}).
+Generation of such fields, or mean-field dynamo action, is expected to require a combined action of turbulence and some large-scale-coherent feature.
+One well-known such additional ingredient is net kinetic helicity (or, more generally, reflectional asymmetry) of the motion.
+Under certain conditions, its presence can cause growth of large-scale (``mean'') magnetic field, known as the $\alpha$-effect \cite{Steenbeck_Krause_Raedler,*Moffatt_book}.
+While deriving the $\alpha$-effect for realistic turbulent systems requires rather drastic closure assumptions, which usually cannot be justified rigorously and have, in fact, been called into question by numerical and analytical considerations \cite{Boldyrev_Cattaneo_Rosner}, it is at least clear that the effect exists in the physically realizable and analytically treatable limit of low $\Rm$ \cite{Steenbeck_Krause_Raedler,*Moffatt_book,Raedler_Rheinhardt}.
+This proof-of-concept analytical result, together with intuitive arguments \cite{Parker} and a body of numerical evidence \cite{Brandenburg_alpha,BrandenburgNordlund}, have helped build a case for the $\alpha$-effect as a real physical phenomenon (although whether it can coexist with the small-scale dynamo at large $\Rm$ is far from certain \cite{Boldyrev_Cattaneo_Rosner}).